 Bot Mitigation: A Comprehensive Guide to Protecting Your Digital Assets

 Bots can be your best friend or your worst enemy.
-While legitimate bots like search engine crawlers help improve your site’s visibility, malicious bots are a growing threat to your digital assets.
+While legitimate bots like search engine crawlers help improve your site's visibility, malicious bots are a growing threat to your digital assets, with fraudulent bot traffic showing an increase of 12 percent from the previous year.
 These harmful bots can scrape sensitive data, overload servers, commit fraud, and disrupt your business operations.
 Bot mitigation—the strategies and technologies used to identify and block malicious bots—has become a critical piece of any modern cybersecurity strategy.

 If you're looking to protect your website, applications, and systems from the growing tide of malicious bot activity, this guide will walk you through the fundamentals, tools, best practices, and trends shaping bot mitigation today.